harendra-kumar/concise-haskell/language/000-composition.rst

 .. details - show that by replacing the functor by an identity functor we arrive at equivalents of pure operations.

+`Lift` is an operation that `lifts` a type into the current type.
+Think of this as a constructor for the type.

 +----------------------------------------------------------------------+
 | Composing Values in a functor context                                |
 +---------------------------------+----------+-------------+-----------+